rossibarra/gsize/readme.md

 Shows plant height flowering time correlation, but not with seed size.

 Zea_mays.AGPv3.20.cdna.all.fa: cdna ab initio for v3 reference genome.
 Probably sucky, but should catch all/most real stuff.
+cdna_lengths: length of each cdna in Zea_mays.AGPv3.20.cdna.all.fa, u seful for calculating per gene depth.